What Is the Best Chocolate to Maintain Healthy Blood Sugar Levels?

 Chocolate bar, chocolate cake, chocolate milk, brownies, a cup of hot cocoa, a chocolate ice cream sundae, milk chocolate, dark chocolate, white chocolate, raspberry-, mint- or orange-flavored chocolate… So many options to choose from.

-However, should you even choose if you have diabetes?
+However, should we even choose if we have diabetes?
 How much is enough and are there chocolates healthier than others?

 Let’s answer these and more questions regarding chocolates and diabetes.

 The answer is yes.
-You can eat chocolate but in moderate amounts, just like any other food.
-In fact, people with diabetes should follow a balanced diet with lots of healthy foods and little sugary and high-fat foods.
+They can eat chocolate but in moderate amounts, just like any other food.
+In fact, people with this chronic condition should follow a balanced diet with lots of healthy foods and little sugary and high-fat foods.

-So, even though you can eat chocolate, make sure you don’t eat too much to prevent blood glucose spikes.
+So, even though they can eat chocolate, they should make sure they don’t eat too much to prevent blood glucose spikes.

-If you think it’s diabetic chocolate, you’re wrong.
-These chocolates contain sweetener like sorbitol or fructose which can affect your blood glucose levels.
-What’s more, it usually has more calories than the regular chocolate, as well as trans and saturated fats which are bad for diabetes.
+If someone thinks it’s diabetic chocolate, they’re wrong.
+These chocolates contain sweetener like sorbitol or fructose which can affect our blood glucose levels.
+What’s more, it usually has more calories than regular chocolate, as well as trans and saturated fats which are bad for our blood glucose.

-So, the right type of chocolate for people with diabetes is dark chocolate with at least 70% cocoa.
-But, this doesn’t mean you can eat as much as chocolate as you desire, or until you satisfy your hunger.
+So, the right type of chocolate for those with diabetes is dark chocolate with at least 70% cocoa.
+But, this doesn’t mean we can eat as much as chocolate as we desire, or until we satisfy our hunger.
 This type of chocolate contains less sugar and more cocoa.